AThilenius/axum-connect/README.md

 arbitrary HTML requests, they cannot return arbitrary HTML responses.
 For example, streaming responses MUST return an HTTP 200 regardless of error state.
 Keeping with Axum's (fantastic) paradigm, that is enforced by the type system.
-RPC handler may not return arbitrary HTML, but instead must return something that `axum-connect` knows how to turn into a valid Connect response.
+RPC handlers may not return arbitrary HTML, but instead must return something that `axum-connect` knows how to turn into a valid Connect response.

 Somewhat less intuitively, `axum-connect` derives `RpcFromRequestParts`, which